 Your service's education center must approve your military tuition assistance before you enroll in a course.
-Individuals who contemplate enrollment and who are eligible for financial assistance through the U.S. Department of Defense (DoD) or U.S. Department of Veterans Affairs should contact the Office of the Registrar at (478) 301-5137.
+Individuals who contemplate enrollment and who are eligible for financial assistance through the U.S. Department of Defense (DoD) or U.S. Department of Veterans Affairs should contact the School Certifying Official in the Office of the Registrar at (478) 301-5137.